Last Updated on

 - Muscle weakness

 There are no specific tests available to diagnose lily poisoning.
-Your veterinarian will perform a physical examination of your cat, which may reveal painful and enlarged kidneys.
-He will need to run several tests to determine the condition of the kidneys; these will include:
+The veterinarian will perform a thorough physical examination which may reveal painful and enlarged kidneys.
+A thorough medical history will include onset of symptoms and exposure to toxins.
+A timeline is important to determine how long ago ingestion occurred.

-- Biochemical profile – Which may reveal elevated blood urea nitrogen (BUN) and creatinine, both of which are indicative of kidney failure.
+- Chemistry panel: Groups of tests of a sample of the cat’s blood which may reveal elevated blood urea nitrogen (BUN) and creatinine, both of which are indicative of kidney failure.

 Prompt medical treatment is vital; the sooner your cat sees a vet, the better his chances of recovery.
-Even with veterinary attention, there is no guarantee that your cat will survive, but the chances greatly decrease if treatment doesn’t commence within 6 hours of exposure.
-Cats who do not receive treatment within 18 hours of ingestion generally do not survive.
+A high mortality rate is reported if treatment is not initiated before onset of anuric renal failure, which occurs 18–24 hours after exposure.
+Even with medical treatment, there is no guarantee the cat will survive, but the chances greatly decrease if treatment doesn’t commence before renal failure.

-There is no antidote for lily poisoning.
-Treatment is aimed at removing any remaining plant material and preventing further absorption and fluid therapy.
+There is no antidote for lily poisoning and treatment is aimed at removing any remaining plant material, preventing further absorption and providing supportive care.

-- Gastrointestinal tract decontamination by inducing vomiting and giving binders.
-This must be performed within 1-2 hours of ingestion.
+- Gastrointestinal tract decontamination by inducing vomiting and giving activated charcoal to bind to the toxins in the gastrointestinal tract and must be performed within 1-2 hours of ingestion.

 - Intravenous fluid therapy to maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
-The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (known as uremic poisoning) as well as treating dehydration.
+The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (uremic poisoning) as well as treating dehydration.

 - Peritoneal dialysis is carried out by placing a tube (catheter) into the peritoneal cavity and using the peritoneal membrane as a filter.
 Dialysis solution enters the peritoneal cavity via the catheter, excess fluids and waste products from the blood pass through the peritoneal membrane and into the dialysis solution.
 After some time, the solution is drained out of the peritoneal cavity.